fish-shell/fish-shell/doc_src/cmds/set.rst

 ``set`` manipulates :ref:`shell variables <variables>`.

+If both a variable name and values are provided, ``set`` assigns the values to the variable of that name.
+Because all variables in fish are :ref:`lists <variables-lists>`, multiple values are allowed.

+If only a variable name has been given, ``set`` sets the variable to the empty list.

-If set is called with no arguments, the names and values of all shell variables are printed in sorted order.
-If some of the scope or export flags have been given, only the variables matching the specified scope are printed.
+If ``set`` is called with no arguments, it prints the names and values of all shell variables in sorted order.
+Passing :ref:`scope <variables-scope>` or :ref:`export <variables-export>` flags allows filtering this to only matching variables, so ``set --local`` would only show local variables.

-With both variable names and values provided, ``set`` assigns the variable ``VARIABLE_NAME`` the values ``VALUES...``.
+With ``--erase`` and optionally a scope flag ``set`` will erase the matching variable (or the variable of that name in the smallest possible scope).

+With ``--show``, ``set`` will describe the given variable names, explaining how they have been defined - in which scope with which values and options.

 The following options control variable scope:

-- ``-a`` or ``--append`` causes the values to be appended to the current set of values for the variable.
-This can be used with ``--prepend`` to both append and prepend at the same time.
-This cannot be used when assigning to a variable slice.

-- ``-p`` or ``--prepend`` causes the values to be prepended to the current set of values for the variable.
-This can be used with ``--append`` to both append and prepend at the same time.
-This cannot be used when assigning to a variable slice.

 - ``-l`` or ``--local`` forces the specified shell variable to be given a scope that is local to the current block, even if a variable with the given name exists and is non-local